-A Healthy Tomato Tuna Pasta Bake is an easy budget friendly family meal that's ready in less than 30 minutes.
-It can also be made from store cupboard or pantry ingredients which makes it a great go to on busy days.
-Instead of a heavy cheese based sauce, I've used a tomato sauce, thickened with a little soft cream cheese and it's all topped off with a delicious cheesy topping.
-Tinned tuna is cheap, a great source of protein and perfect in pasta bakes.
+Creamy Tomato Tuna Pasta Bake is an easy budget-friendly family meal that's ready in just over 30 minutes.
+It can also be made from store cupboard or pantry ingredients which makes it a great go-to on busy days.
+Instead of a heavy cheese-based sauce, I've used a tomato sauce, thickened with a little soft cream cheese all topped off with a gooey cheesy topping.

 Jump to: